-AP SPANISH LANGUAGE AND CULTURE - with SUNY Oswego Level 202 Optional Credit 40 weeks 1 Credit Grade Level: 12 AP fee (\$96) College tuition cost involved
+AP SPANISH LANGUAGE AND CULTURE - with SUNY Oswego Level 202 Optional Credit 40 weeks 1 Credit Grade Level: 12 AP fee (\$99) College tuition cost involved

-Pre AP Spanish 4

-With similar goals in mind as the Spanish 4 Pre AP course, AP Spanish Language and Culture (Spanish 5) is comparable to a third-year university course and will continue to provide students with opportunities to develop language proficiency across the three modes of communication: Interpretive (audio, visual, audiovisual, written and print), Interpersonal (spoken and written) and Presentational (spoken and written).
-At this point, a student should already be able to comprehend and produce language and Culture (Spanish 5) is a language course designed to provide students with the necessary skills and intercultural understanding to enable one to communicate successfully in an environment where Spanish is spoken exclusively.
+Requirements: Pre AP Spanish 4 With similar goals in mind as the Spanish 4 Pre AP course, AP Spanish Language and Culture (Spanish 5) is comparable to a third-year university course and will continue to provide students with opportunities to develop language proficiency across the three modes of communication: Interpretive (audio, visual, audiovisual, written and print), Interpersonal (spoken and written) and Presentational (spoken and written).
+At this point, a student should already be able to comprehend and produce language that is equivalent to that which is used in a second-year college level course.
+AP Spanish Language and Culture (Spanish 5) is a language course designed to provide students with the necessary skills and intercultural understanding to enable one to communicate successfully in an environment where Spanish is spoken exclusively.
 Therefore, students must not only be well prepared, but also must have a high level of motivation and interest (GANAS) as well as sufficient time to prepare out-of-class assignments.
 A student must be willing to devote the time required to become successful both in and out of class.
 The AP Spanish Language and Culture Exam is in early May.
 In June, the course will end with a project-based assessment, which will test their comprehension of an authentic Spanish Telenovela via journal entries of each episode and a mini-project.

-\The above objectives are taken directly from the AP Spanish Language Teacher's Guide (The College Board) and the Skaneateles High School syllabus, which is approved, by the College Board and SUNY Oswego.
+The above objectives are taken directly from the AP Spanish Language Teacher's Guide (The College Board) and the Skaneateles High School syllabus, which is approved, by the College Board and SUNY Oswego.